Gestational Surrogacy — Building Your Family with Compassion & Expertise

 Subsequent Frozen Embryo Transfer

-Once you decide to use your cryopreserved embryos, typically, only one embryo will be thawed and transferred into the surrogate’s uterus.
+Once you decide to use your cryopreserved embryos, one or two embryos will be thawed and transferred into the surrogate’s uterus (Frozen Embryo Transfer).

 Bay IVF Early Pregnancy Heartbeat